Last Updated on 2020/10/31

 Art In The City’s BLAST!
 2017 is disseminated through an array of multidisciplinary platforms and pertinent social media channels.

 BLAST!
-Visions seeks cutting-edge moving image, animation, cartoon, and computer-generated video, capable of cultivating interactivity and more.
+Visions seek cutting-edge moving images, animation, cartoons, and computer-generated video, capable of cultivating interactivity and more.
 BLAST!
-Sounds explores new music, including: acoustic, electronic, experimental, noise, pop, rock, found or environmental-anything goes.
+Sounds explore new music, including acoustic, electronic, experimental, noise, pop, rock, found or environmental-anything goes.

 BLAST!
 FOR THE DIGITAL GENERATION

 Duration: September 15th – October 8th, 2017 10:00-18:00